Snoqualmie-Valley-Citizens-for-Schools/svcitizensforschools.org/_posts/2018-03-28-mshs-high-graduation-rates.md

 ---
 layout: post
 title: Mt.
 Si High School ranks highly on graduation rate
 date: 2018-03-28
+tags: mshs
+author: Chris Alef
 ---
 "Across King County, a number of school districts posted rates higher than the state average, including Bellevue, Issaquah, Lake Washington, Northshore, Riverview, Snoqualmie Valley and Tahoma — all of which graduated more than 90 percent of the class of 2017.